Skip to content

 };

-The : x_(0), y_(0) after the parameter list is the member initializer list.
-We will just get familiar with it for now and dive deeper later.
-The key takeaway here is the responsibility of the default constructor: the moment the object comes into existence, it is already a valid origin coordinate.
+The : x(0), y(0) following the constructor signature is the member initializer list; we will get familiar with it first and explain it in detail later.
+The key point is the responsibility of the default constructor: as soon as the object comes into existence, it is already a valid origin coordinate.

-If you don't write any constructors at all, the compiler will generate a default constructor for you.
-However, it does not initialize fundamental types like int or float at all—their values remain garbage.
-Therefore, when a class contains fundamental type members, we almost always need to write our own default constructor.
+If you don't write any constructor, the compiler generates a default constructor for you.
+However, it does not initialize basic types like int or double at all; their values remain garbage.
+Therefore, when a class has basic type members, you almost always need to write a default constructor yourself.

-Pitfall Warning: There is only one rule for compiler-generated default constructors—as soon as you manually write any constructor (even one with parameters), the compiler stops generating a default constructor for you.
-Many people write a Point(int x, int y) constructor, only to find that Point p; fails to compile, leaving them completely baffled.
-The reason is right here: because you wrote a parameterized constructor, the compiler assumes, "Since you are managing initialization yourself, you need to write the default constructor yourself too."
+Pitfall Warning: The rule for compiler-generated default constructors is simple—once you write any constructor (even one with parameters), the compiler stops generating a default constructor for you.
+Many people write a Point(int x, int y) and then find that Point p; fails to compile, leaving them confused.
+The reason is here: you wrote a parameterized constructor, so the compiler assumes "since you are managing initialization yourself, you must write the default constructor too."

 cpp